korpling/roompla/README.md

 cd ..
 ```

-The build webapp will be served by in the roompla  server
+The built webapp will be served by the roompla  server

 Build the sever with cargo:
 ```bash